bonitasoft/bonita-doc/md/customize-application-layouts.md

 ## Overview

-As explained in the [layouts](layouts.md) documentation page, it is possible to customize the existing application layout with the UI Designer.
+As explained in the [layouts](layouts.md) documentation page, it is possible to customize the existing application layout using the UI Designer.
 Keep in mind that any layout is composed by tree containers: layout-header, layout-content, layout-footer.
 But only layout-header and layout-footer are designed to support additional widgets.

 Prerequisites to customize a layout: